-“It is rarely talked about, a taboo that threatens to continue its deadly rampage unless we all stop and take notice, now”.
+“It’s rarely talked about, a taboo that threatens to continue its deadly rampage unless we all stop and take notice”.

 Unfortunately, my own cousin committed suicide 28 years ago.
-Remembering him today, the gentle soul that he was who was taken from life too early still brings feelings of sadness.
+I still feel sad when I remember him.
+I still feel said when I think of him.
+He was a gentle soul, taken from life too early.
 The aftershock on family, friends, colleagues is very traumatic.
-Anyone who suffers such a loss, whether a family member, friend or colleague can be left wondering what they could have done differently.
+What could we have done differently we wonder.
 It is just as important to get help and support of you have suffered a loss and are struggling.
 It is important for you to talk to someone too and also ask for help.

 There are a number of different organisations that can help from your GP and local charities with qualified professionals.